Research at Oak Tree Surgery and Pensilva Health Centre

 Research now running at Oak Tree Surgery

-Cardiovascular - a trial of a new cholesterol lowering therapy
+- Cardiovascular – 2 trials of a new cholesterol lowering therapy

-Type 2 diabetes - a trial looking at a currently available medication for Type 2 diabetics and whether is protects against progression of kidney failure and heart disease
+- Type 2 diabetes – investigation of a medication and its effectiveness in protecting against the progression of kidney and heart failure

-Rheumatology – assisting Leeds University in evaluating a specific blood test for rheumatoid arthritis.
-RECRUITING
+- Rheumatology – assisted Leeds University in evaluating a specific blood test for rheumatoid arthritis.
+Anyone with a new musculoskeletal pain is possibly eligible

 For further information about these studies or if you would like to be involved please contact: